 Understanding the unique challenges in reaching this particularly vulnerable population — as well as the urgency required to do so — is essential.
-The Coalition is working to facilitate this understanding by:
+The Coalition is working to facilitate this understanding:

-- Hosting a webinar in partnership with the Elizabeth Glaser Pediatric AIDS Foundation and the World Health Organization.
+- Co-hosting a webinar in partnership with the Elizabeth Glaser Pediatric AIDS Foundation and the World Health Organization.
 A recording of the webinar is available here.
-The slides are available to be downloaded here.
+The slides are available here.